 The study of scientific research as it is applied to advanced practice nursing.
 Emphasis is placed on the role of the advanced practice nurse in research formulation and utilization.

-NUR533: Family Theories (3 Credits)
+NUR534: Advanced Care for the Maternal and Family Unit 3 Credits (3 Credits)